pngwn/MDsveX/packages/svast/README.md

 ```
 interface BranchingBlock <: Parent {
   type: 'svelteBranchingBlock'
-  expression: Expression
+  name: string
+  branches: [Branch]
 }
 ```

-The `BrancingBlock` node represents a Svelte Block that allows a single branch, a `path`.
+The `BranchingBlock` node represents a Svelte Block that allows an arbitrary number of named branches, the first branch is alway defined by the opening block statement `{#name expresion}`.

-Standard blocks other than `each` do not extend this interface, as the standard blocks all have more complex branching structures.

-The `expression` field contains the rest of the contents of the unknown branching block.
-The expression node itself can be empty.
+The `name` field represents the name of the block.

+The `branches` field contains any branches that block has.
+A block must have at least one branch, even if it is empty.

+This node is used for all non-void blocks other than `each` blocks.

 The following input: